This article describes the process of setting up and maintaining a Datto Private Node.

 Update the Private Node

-Updating your Private Node ensures it has all updated security patches and software package updates, including required packages for file restore and offsite virtualization.
+Updating your Private Node ensures that it has all updated security patches and software package updates, including required packages for file restore and offsite virtualization.
 To update your Private Node:

 screen -S update